LejonKralemann/CISTRANSGUIDE/readme.txt

 LBSeq: NA, only used for fasta mode
 RBSeq: NA, only used for fasta mode
 Ecotype: The name of the ecotype of the organism that was samples.
 E.g. "Col-0".
-R1Suffix: The part of the filename after File_name, for read 1.
+R1Suffix: The part of the filename after File_name, but before the extention .fastq.gz, for read 1.
-R2Suffix: The part of the filename after File_name, for read 2.
+R2Suffix: The part of the filename after File_name, but before the extention .fastq.gz, for read 2.
-UMISuffix: The part of the filename after File_name, for the UMI.
+UMISuffix: The part of the filename after File_name, but before the extention .fastq.gz, for the UMI.

 Then place the CISGUIDE_primary.sh script, Sample_information.txt, reference fastas ("PLASMID_NAME.fa"), raw sequencing files ("NAME_R1.fastq.gz" and "NAME_R2.fastq.gz") in your work directory.
 Then run the CISGUIDE_primary.sh script, by doing the following: bash CISGUIDE_primary.sh |& tee -a primary_log.txt Example with options: bash shared/CISGUIDE_primary.sh -p shared -f FALSE -d OPT -t 150 |& tee -a shared/primary_log.txt

 The output is a folder per library, containing a .bam and .bam.bai file so that sequences may be visualized in a genome browser, and a text file ending in "_A.txt" containing all preprocessed reads.